• Skip to primary navigation

 2. Financial Data Used For Targeted Ads?

 Of course, data security is another matter entirely.
-Besides being known for major data breaches, facebook also uses user data to target ads, which can get pretty annoying.
+Besides being known for major data breaches, Facebook also uses user data to target ads, which can get pretty annoying.
 It seems as if they already know whether you need to see ads for makeup or toilet paper just by your data from Facebook.
 What happens when they also get access to your financial data (to some extent) as well?

 And that is the question of making a lot of people suspect the entire project.
-While Facebook has already said that any transaction data will be kept separate and would not be used for any ad campaign, it is a kind of hard to earn back the trust of those users who have been repeatedly affected by the data breaches.
+While Facebook has already said that any transaction data will be kept separate and would not be used for any ad campaign, it is kind of hard to earn back the trust of those users who have been repeatedly affected by data breaches.
 And these are all public concerns.
 We have not even tapped into the legal and federal concerns.

 The federal government’s main problem is related to the mass adoption of Facebook currency, which will damage the economy of various other currencies, like US dollars, euros, and pounds.
 Facebook can do what other cryptocurrencies have failed to do so far, make cryptocurrency widely accessible to billions of people all around the world.
-And if this gets adopted by the mass, it will affect the fiat economy harshly.
-The rest of the concerns are obviously related to data security.
-With all this mistrust and issues, we can only sit back and watch what happens next to Facebook’s attempts at entering the crypto market.

 Facebook Cryptocurrency Libra